Allison posing with a friendly husky after a dog sledding tour in Tromso

 IMPORTANT: Due to a huge surge in travel demand and a massive increase in Airbnbs, Tromsø is currently facing an imbalance of accommodations and tour availability.
 In particular, animal activities like dog sledding and reindeer ranches cannot be easily or ethically scaled to meet the higher demand.

-On my last trip to Tromsø in 2024, many travelers who booked at the last minute could not do some desired activities since the tours were sold out.
+On my last trip to Tromsø, many travelers who booked at the last minute could not do some desired activities since the tours were sold out.
 In particular, dog sled tours were fully booked up several weeks in advance.
 If visiting, be sure to book everything ahead of time.

 Dog Sledding in Tromsø: Self Driving or Musher Led?